HersonHN/shortener-gui/README.md

 VUE_APP_SHORTENER_API_URL=https://s.herson.hn
 ```

-**⚠️ DO NOT add the slash at the end of the url. ⚠️**
+**:warning: DO NOT add the slash at the end of the url. :warning:**

-**☝️ You can host both gui and api under the same hostname, but to built the code you still need to set the url. ☝️**
+**:point_up: You can host both gui and api under the same hostname, but to built the code you still need to set the url. :point_up:**

 ## Running